plating, anodizing, & finishing Q&As since 1989

 Alternatives to caustic for removing aluminum from stainless steel

-Currently we are using a Caustic Soda [affil link] bath to clean our stainless steel vacuum chamber components and stainless steel tooling fixtures.
+Currently we are using a caustic soda bath to clean our stainless steel vacuum chamber components and stainless steel tooling fixtures.
 We run this bath at a pH of between 10 and 12, at a temperature of about 80 °C. This cleans most tooling in about 90 minutes depending on the thickness of coating and the freshness of our caustic solution.
-I've looked around and most every thing I've found says this is the most effective way to attack this situation, but there has got to be another way.
+I've looked around and most everything I've found says this is the most effective way to attack this situation, but there has got to be another way.
 Dealing with this highly corrosive solution is a hazard in itself.
 We've tried neutralizing the solution, but this is expensive, and potentially volatile if not properly controlled.
 We've conceded to shipping the water out "as is" to our TSDF.
 Is there another method being used in the industry that would remove the aluminum build up, without damaging the stainless, that is less hazardous?
-I would be willing to sacrifice some of the efficiency for a safer less hazardous solution.
+I would be willing to sacrifice some of the efficiency for a safer, less hazardous solution.

 2007

-A. While it may be interesting to investigate mechanical removal of the aluminum with a soda blast or other non aggressive blasting media, Nicholas, I don't think you'll find it practical.
-You're trying to remove an adherent solid metal, so don't be disappointed that it requires strong chemistry.
-Alkali is safer for the stainless than acid, and is very widely used to dissolve aluminum.
+A. While it might be interesting to investigate mechanical removal of the aluminum with a soda blast, dry ice, or other non aggressive blasting media, Nicholas, I don't think you'll find it practical.
+You're trying to remove a very adherent solid metal, so don't be disappointed that it requires strong chemistry.
+Alkali is safer for the stainless than acid, and is very widely used to dissolve aluminum, although proprietary etches might enable you to somewhat reduce the temperature or NaOH concentration.

-Sure, Caustic Soda [affil link] is a "hazardous chemical" to be handled with respect, but let's not overstate it:
+Sure, caustic soda is a "hazardous chemical" to be handled with respect ... but let's not let chemophobia overwhelm common sense:

-Drano, Liquid Plumber, and Red Devil Lye are enticingly displayed to the completely untrained consumer in every supermarket & hardware store.
-Oven cleaner, which is a similar caustic to what you are using, comes in aerosol spray cans and children are not even "proofed" to buy it :-)
+Drano, Liquid Plumber, and Red Devil Lye are essentially pure NaOH or KOH and enticingly displayed to the totally untrained consumer in every supermarket & every hardware store.
+Oven cleaner, a similar caustic, comes in aerosol spray cans and children, who might think it funny to spray it, are not even "proofed" to buy it.
+I do not believe that a properly trained & dressed employee, working with proper equipment for caustic dissolution, is facing any more danger than the average industrial employee :-)

 Ted Mooney, P.E.